-For the three and nine months ended September 30, 2020 compared to the same periods in 2019, research and development expenses related to QINLOCK decreased primarily as a result of decreases in clinical trial expenses of \$4.0 million and \$4.6 million, respectively.
-Clinical trial expenses for QINLOCK decreased primarily as a result of decreased costs associated with our pivotal Phase 3 trial in fourth-line and fourth-line plus GIST, INVICTUS, which we initiated in January 2018 and announced top-line results from in August 2019.
-In addition, clinical trial expenses decreased due to decreased costs associated with our ongoing Phase 1 trial of QINLOCK and decreased costs associated with clinical pharmacology studies.
-These decreases were partially offset by increased costs related to our pivotal Phase 3 trial in second-line GIST, INTRIGUE, which we initiated in December 2018.
+For the three months ended March 31, 2021 compared to the same period in 2020, research and development expenses related to QINLOCK decreased primarily as a result of decreases in clinical trial expenses of \$5.4 million and decreases in manufacturing expenses of \$2.9 million.
+Clinical trial expenses for QINLOCK decreased primarily as a result of decreased expenses associated with INTRIGUE, which we initiated in December 2018 and for which enrollment was completed in December 2020.
+In addition, clinical trial expenses decreased due to decreased expenses associated with our pivotal Phase 3 trial in fourth-line and fourth-line plus GIST, INVICTUS, which we initiated in January 2018 and announced top-line results from in August 2019, and our ongoing Phase 1 trial of QINLOCK.
+Manufacturing expenses for the QINLOCK program decreased primarily as a result of activities to support anticipated drug requirements for commercialization during the three months ended March 31, 2020 prior to commencing the capitalization of inventory following the FDA approval of QINLOCK on May 15, 2020.